progdisc/rules/README.md

 4. Post your questions directly if you want help, without fear.
 Please do not ask for explicit permission; that is unnecessary and forces people to wait for your return.

 5. Please try using a search engine before asking your question.
 While we try to help everybody whatever their question, there are many answers on the Internet and you may not need live help.

 6. Everyone on this server is a volunteer.
-We forbid monetary offers outside of job listings in #hire-people, which has very strict rules.
+We forbid monetary offers.

 7. We do not help with breaking the law or breaching any software, API’s or Terms of Service.